polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 Another attempt could be to include in the message the relay block hash where the candidate was included.
 This information would be used in order to query the runtime API and retrieve the core index that the candidate was occupying.
 However, considering it's part of an unimported fork, the validator cannot call a runtime API on that block.

+Adding the `core_index` to the `CandidateReceipt` would solve this problem and would enable systematic recovery for all dispute scenarios.